 |Priority||Flow Component||Flow Objective|

 |1||East branch: Dry Period (Dec-May) Low Flow (0.5-5 ML/d)||Provide water in pools for habitat and to maintain food sources for fish and platypus.
 Provide adequate depth of permanent water in channel, with natural seasonal drawdown to promote recruitment of in-stream vegetation and to limit encroachment of terrestrial vegetation.
 Maintain a shallow water table with low salinity groundwater throughout the year.|

 |These freshes provide flushes that assist in maintaining adequate water quality and the opportunities for migration of fish and other fauna.
 Without these freshes, there’s the potential for regional extinction and many species will not be able to move to new habitats and reproduce.|

 Flow constrictions in the Upper Barwon branch will only allow delivery of less than 35ML/d to prevent localised flooding.
-Peak fresh volumes will be modified based on delivery experience gained from the 2019-20 water year and ‘real time’ local knowledge around constriction management.
+Peak fresh volumes will be modified based on delivery experience gained from previous water years and ‘real time’ local knowledge around constriction management.

 (Dec-May, up to 30ML/d, as water availability permits)

 |As mentioned above, low flows are required for the survival of high value species, to provide essential habitat for aquatic fauna and to provide moisture to instream and emergent macrophyte vegetation.|